pct-code/scalewiz/doc/index.md

 Use the 'Test Type' radio buttons to choose the appropriate test type.
 This property cannot be changed once the test begins.

 ### Blanks
 If you are running a blank, enter a name for it.
-This cannot be changed later.
-The 'Notes' property may be changed later.
+The notes field may be used to store any other relevant information.
 ![trial entry](../img/main_menu(blank).PNG)

 ### Trials
 If you are running a chemical performance trial, some additional entries will appear.
-Enter the chemical name, and the treating rate to the nearest whole part per million.
+Enter the chemical name and the treating rate to the nearest whole part per million.
 Use the 'Clarity' dropdown box to select the treated brine's water quality, or type in your own description.
-These properties cannot be changed later (except for 'Notes').

 ![trial entry](../img/main_menu(trial).PNG)